eyalroz/cuda-api-wrappers/README.md

 ## Want to help?
 Report a bug?
 Give feedback?

-* If you're already familiar with the library, and want to help test new features and improvements, or help otherwise - please [email me](mailto:eyalroz1@gmx.com).
-* If you notice a bug, compatibility problem, missing functionality or other problem - please [file the issue](https://github.com/eyalroz/cuda-api-wrappers/issues) here on GitHub.
-If you'd like to give less public feedback -  you can do that [via email](mailto:eyalroz1@gmx.com).
+* Noticed a bug, compatibility issue, missing functionality or other problem?
+Please [file the issue](https://github.com/eyalroz/cuda-api-wrappers/issues) here on GitHub.
+* Started using the library in a publicly-available project?
+Please email [@eyalroz](https://github.com/eyalroz).
+* Want to help test new, improved versions?
+Please email [@eyalroz](https://github.com/eyalroz).
-* You can also write if you're interested in collaborating on related research or coding work.
+* Interested in collaborating on coding/research work related to the library?
+Have a look at [@eyalroz' website](https://github.com/eyalroz).